mylittleriver/fairness-spec-decoding/ExperimentResult0809.md

 ## Change num_assistant_tokens_schedule from heuristic to constant and change num_assistant_tokens to see what will change

+### Distribution of p_i and q_i for accepted, rejected and both tokens of all groups
 <center>
  <img style="border-radius: 0.3125em;
  box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"